sarsamurmu/reboost/README.md

 Type: `(config: ReboostConfig) => void`

 Called when Reboost starts, called only one time.
-You can start your services or do the initial setup in this hook.
+You can start your services or do the initial setup in this function.
 The first argument is the options object which is passed when starting Reboost.

 #### `resolve`